Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 \subsubsection{Noisy Lorenz 63: Simulation Study}

 The first set of experiments are simulation studies in which data from \eqref{eq:l63n} is used to fit parameters within the following model:

-Unlike the other examples in this paper, this initial simulation study involves data that come directly from an SDE within the model class being fitted.
-Specifically, the data are obtained by simulating the model with a given set of parameters: $\alpha=10$, $\rho=28$, $\beta=8/3$, and $\sigma=10$, as well as the choice $g_L(x_2)=x_2.$ The purpose of this example is to illustrate our computational methodology in a perfect test setting.
-Using EKI we will fit $\theta$ defined in two different ways: \begin{enumerate}[(i)] \item Fix $g_L(x_2)=x_2$ and learn $\theta=(\alpha,\sigma).$ Results are presented in Figs.~\ref{fig:G-L63-alpha-sigma_10} to~\ref{fig:Invariant-measure-L63-sigma_10}. \item Parameterize $g_L(x)$ by $\theta_1$ and learn $\theta=(\theta_1,\sigma)$.
+Unlike the other examples in this paper, this initial simulation study involves data that come directly from an SDE within the model class being fitted, enabling a clear verification of the proposed methodology, and confirming that the time-averaged data lead to an identifiable model.
+Specifically, the data are obtained by simulating the model with a given set of parameters: $\alpha=10$, $\rho=28$, $\beta=8/3$, and $\sigma=10$, as well as the choice $g_L(x_2)=x_2.$ Using EKI, we will fit $\theta$ defined in two different ways: \begin{enumerate}[(i)] \item Fix $g_L(x_2)=x_2$ and learn $\theta=(\alpha,\sigma).$ The initial ensemble of $\alpha$ and $\sqrt{\sigma}$ are uniformly drawn from $[1,20]$ and $[0.1,15]$.. \item Parameterize $g_L(x)$ by $\theta_1$, as a GP, and learn $\theta=(\theta_1,\sigma)$.
+The initial ensemble of $\sqrt{\sigma}$ is uniformly drawn from $[0.1,15]$.
+The fixed GP nodes are five points uniformly distributed in $[-30,30]$.
+The initial ensemble of noisily observed values on those nodes are uniformly drawn from $[-20,20]$.
+The initial ensemble of GP observation error is uniformly drawn from $[0.1,10]$, and the initial ensemble of GP hyper-parameters $a$ and $\ell$ are uniformly drawn from $[0.1,10]$ and $[5,10]$.
 Results are presented in Figs.~\ref{fig:G-L63-linear-error} to~\ref{fig:L63_GP}. \end{enumerate}